Jamham1020/final-projects/CST-329-Reasoning with Logic/Practice Problem/Week-1.md

 # Checking the validity of arguments

 1. Read the following statements:

-   Our child doesn't read that trash.
-If our child read that trash she wouldn't appreciate real literature.
+   Our child doesn't read that trash.If our child read that trash she wouldn't appreciate real literature.
 Therefore, our child appreciates real literature.

    Produce a translation key for this sentence.

        Translation key:
         P	Our child reads that trash
         Q	Our child appreciates fine literature

-2. Translate the sentence to a logical argument.
+3. Translate the sentence to a logical argument.

        Argument:
         ¬P